-- 203 A reserve is an amount held within a SMSF that is not allocated specifically to members.
+- 205.203.
+A reserve is an amount held within a SMSF that is not allocated specifically to members.
 Generally, reserves are permitted unless specifically prohibited under a SMSF's trust deed.
-Typically reserves are created from excess investment returns or in accordance with actuarial requirements. - 204 Types of reserves permitted for SMSFs may include: - Investment. - Solvency. - Miscellaneous. - 205 Investment reserves are used to smooth returns and assist with meeting payment obligations for some defined benefit pensions. - 206 Solvency reserves provide an asset/income buffer to assist in guaranteeing payments of defined benefit pensions and are determined actuarially. - 207 Generally, miscellaneous reserves are created by the death of the last defined benefit pensioner within the SMSF with the residual sums being transferred to the miscellaneous reserve.
-They can also be created intentionally for other purposes. - 208 Contribution reserves could be established prior to mid 2004, but the establishment of new contributions reserves is no longer permissible as contributions received by a SMSF must be allocated within 28 days of receipt.
-Some long established SMSFs may still have contribution reserves which can be retained but cannot be increased. - 209 Anti-detriment payment reserves may be established to pay an additional benefit upon death, equivalent to the tax already paid on contributions for the member.
+Typically, reserves are created from excess investment returns or in accordance with actuarial requirements. - 206-204.
+Types of reserves permitted for SMSFs may include, but are not limited to: - Investment. - Solvency. - Miscellaneous. - 207.205.
+Investment reserves are used to smooth returns and assist with meeting payment obligations for some defined benefit pensions. - 208.206.
+Solvency reserves provide an asset/income buffer to assist in guaranteeing payments of defined benefit pensions and are determined actuarially. - 209.207.
+Generally, miscellaneous reserves are created by the death of the last defined benefit pensioner within the SMSF with the residual sums being transferred to the miscellaneous reserve.
+They can also be created intentionally for other purposes. - 210-208.
+Contribution reserves could be established prior to mid 2004, but the establishment of new contributions reserves is no longer permissible as contributions received by a SMSF must be allocated within 28 days of receipt.
+Some long established SMSFs may still have contribution reserves which can be retained but cannot be increased.

+211.209.
+Anti-detriment payment reserves may be established to pay an additional benefit upon death, equivalent to the tax already paid on contributions for the member.
 Various methods may be used to calculate the exact amount of the anti-detriment payment and auditors should refer to the relevant sections of the ITAA 1997.
-The reserve may be funded from excess investment returns or allocated from miscellaneous reserves and needs to be established prior to death. - 210 Audit considerations for reserves include whether:
+The reserve may be funded from excess investment returns or allocated from miscellaneous reserves and needs to be established prior to death.

+212.210.
+Audit considerations for reserves include whether:

-- The trust deed permits the making of reserves. - The assets of the particular reserve are segregated appropriately from the rest of the SMSF's assets. - Amounts transferred in or out of the reserve are appropriate. - Actuarial recommendations are met.
+- The trust deed permits the making of reserves. - The assets of the particular reserve are segregated appropriately from the rest of the SMSF's assets. - Amounts transferred in or out of the reserves are appropriate. - Actuarial recommendations are met.